Jesse1211/ECS-189L/ProjectDocumetation.md

   - The tricky point is Merging because Unity scenes are not reading-friendly.
 I tried to assign each branch works on different scenes, but the problem was inevitable.
 Therefore, I need the assignees accompany when merging the branching to avoid losing anything important.
 If something is wrong, we will look commitment history and get the old version of the scene, and update the references by hand.

 - Progress:
   - We split the project into three stages for 5 weeks.
-1: draw scene by using `Tilemap`, add some prefabs.
-2: Add script to prefabs to make it responsive, and implement the bag feature; 3: connect scenes, and implement enemy AI feature.
+1: draw scenes using `Tilemap`, and add some prefabs.
+2: Add script to prefabs to make it responsive and implement the bag feature; 3: connect scenes and implement enemy AI feature.
   - Since most of the team members have no experience in Unity.
 A leader needs to catch up on Unity before everyone does.
 I have to figure out how to deploy the ideas into programming logic to increase working efficiency before assigning tasks.
 Then I can teach them coding or use Unity.
   - I believe tasks are not set only for specific assignees; they are always first come, first served by anyone.
 Since I am using divide & counter strategy, tasks are a small part of the stage.
 Anyone can finish them within a couple of hours.
 I provide my personal Zoom meeting link to anyone.
 Since I have learned how to implement it, I helped them complete most tasks efficiently.
 If they were not in the zone or stressed, I helped them to calm down and sort the logic by writing pseudocode.